Animated rose on the left

 Take Action: Paste your future rent into this letter to your city councilmember now!

-If you don't see the "start writing" button, navigate to the ✍️ letter writing page.
+If you don't see the "start writing" button, navigate to the โœ๏ธ letter writing page.
 When you click through and get to the letter, paste in your personalized rent numbers and "send" to show those in power what their choices will cost us!

 Keep LA Housed Plan

 The Keep LA Housed plan is designed to provide a transparent approach to rent increases, ensuring that tenants are protected from excessive hikes while allowing for fair adjustments based on 60% of inflation, with a maximum annual increase set at 3%.
 Our proposal would apply to all rental units.
+Basically, maximum rent increases for all LA units would be set at 3/5ths of inflation,with a cap of 3% (applied to all units pending update to/repeal of California's Costa-Hawkins Act).

-Current RSO
+Old RSO

 LAHD Proposal